 Complete Auto Loans has helped hundreds of car owners with embarrassing credit scores get 100% car refinancing plans.
 Why is CAL the best option for car owners with bad credit scores?
 First, CAL is registered and fully compliant with national credit lending laws.
 This ensures you that you receive reasonable interest charges and repayment periods.

 Second, CAL has a good rapport with at least 25 reputable credit lenders with huge capital reserves.
 Plus, you’ll get sound advice from a team of experienced financial advisors.
 You can apply and get your car refinancing deal within a couple of weeks.

 Car refinancing deals have lower interest rates than auto loans.
 However, creditors determine both your auto loan and car refinancing deal’s interest rate based on your credit score.
 Car buyers with a credit score of 520 or less pay double compared to those with 720 going up.

 Second, How does car refinancing work?
 Breaking down the process

 1. Meeting the new lender’s requirements

 First, you need a credit score that matches your creditor’s requirements.
-IFS provides bad credit car refinancing deals to drivers who have a minimum credit rating of 525.
+CAL provides bad credit car refinancing deals to drivers who have a minimum credit rating of 525.
 Some auto loan lenders will need to see a major improvement in your credit score in order to give you a car refinancing plan.

 Creditors provide car refinancing deals to drivers who own cars that are less than five years old.
 Age here implies to the year of manufacture as opposed to the period of vehicle ownership.
 In case you default on payments, the creditor can repossess and resell the car at a reasonable price when it’s still in excellent condition.